Los Angeles Angels pitcher Tyler Skaggs died of accidental overdose: coroner

 Skaggs was found unresponsive by police at the Hilton Hotel in Southlake shortly after 2 p.m. and was pronounced dead at the scene.
 He died two days after his last start with the Angels, one of 15 he made in 2019.

-The Angels selected Skaggs as a first-round pick in the 2009 MLB Draft, right out of high school.
-He was traded to the Arizona Diamondbacks in 2010 and made his MLB debut there, making 13 appearances over two seasons.
+The Angels selected Skaggs as a first-round pick in the 2009 big league draft, right out of high school.
+He was traded to the Arizona Diamondbacks in 2010 and made his Major League debut there, making 13 appearances over two seasons.
 He was reacquired by the Angels in December 2013 and had won 25 games over five seasons with the team.
 Skaggs had signed a $3.7 million contract with the Angels in 2019.

-He was born in Woodland Hills, Calif., and had married his wife, Carli, at the end of the 2018 season.
+He was born in Woodland Hills, Calif., and married his wife, Carli, at the end of the 2018 season.
 He lived in Santa Monica at the time of his death.

 CLICK HERE TO GET THE FOX NEWS APP